steve1316/android-cv-automation-library/README.md

 # Automation Library

 This library serves to consolidate all necessary code to facilitate a backend for automation purposes on Android devices.
+The OpenCV Android SDK is being imported from this [OpenCV Android SDK repo](https://github.com/steve1316/opencv-android-sdk).
 Currently, this library can do the following:

 -   Uses `MyAccessibilityService` to programmatically execute gestures and `MediaProjectionService` to acquire screenshots for `ImageUtils` to perform image processing operations on.
 -   `BotService` handles the display and movement of the floating overlay button to start and stop program execution.